dougbarrett/mcpgo/README.md

 A common use case for this tool is to create an app that has a 'user' model and model controllers.
 Here's how to do it:

-1. Use the `generate_app_boilerplate` tool to scaffold a new Echo web application
+1. Use the `produce_app_boilerplate` tool to scaffold a new Echo web application
-2. Use the `generate_model_boilerplate` tool to generate boilerplate for a User model with appropriate fields
+2. Use the `produce_model_boilerplate` tool to generate boilerplate for a User model with appropriate fields
-3. Use the `generate_controller_boilerplate` tool to generate boilerplate for controllers for the User model
+3. Use the `produce_service_boilerplate` tool to generate boilerplate for a service layer for the User model
-4. Use the `generate_service_boilerplate` tool to generate boilerplate for a service layer for the User model
+4. Use the `produce_api_controller_boilerplate` tool to generate boilerplate for API controllers for the User model
+5. (Optional) Use the `produce_html_controller_boilerplate` tool to generate boilerplate for HTML controllers with views for the User model

 **Important:** mcpgo doesn't create the files for you.
 It provides detailed instructions and code templates that you need to implement yourself.
 Don't make assumptions - use what's outputted from the MCP and create the files as needed following the instructions provided.